asifbacchus/MailcowBackup/README.md

 This is the path to the directory your webserver is using as it's default root.
 In other words, this is the directory that contains the html files served when someone browses to your server.
-Depending on your setup, this might be the same as your Mailcow webroot.
+The correct webroot depends greatly on your particular setup.

+If you directly connect to Mailcow via Docker, then your webroot is by default */opt/mailcow-dockerized/data/web*, unless you've made changes to your install locations.
+If you are running behind a reverse-proxy, then your webroot is your webserver's webroot (*/var/www* or */usr/share/nginx/html*, for example).

 This is used exclusively for 503 functionality since the script has to know where to copy the 503 file.
 If you don't want to use this functionality, you can omit this parameter and the script will issue a warning and move on.
 More details can be found in the [503 functionality](#503-functionality) section later in this document.

 ## Borg details file